How to Start a Business

 Ross Landreth, MBA, ASA

 A few people have asked me what business I started up on the side (for this article I was just going through the steps as if I started a dental practice).
 So I thought I would provide a couple of quick details.
 As an appraiser I am bound to be non-biased in all of my duties, so I basically live by that code.
-I have started up a business called non-biased reviews as I am sick of seeing 5 star reviews for every product I research online.
+I have helped my wife start up a business called non-biased reviews as I am sick of seeing 5 star reviews for every product I research online.
 Clearly, some of those reviewers are getting paid, or maybe even work for the company that they are reviewing.
-On our cite you will see that we purchase all of the products that we review and give honest, non-biased reviews of the products that we want to test.
-Follow this link if you want to learn more.